 But, presuming we don’t distance ourselves emotionally from the work we do, we all struggle with the same reality.
-If you’re solution, your idea, your recommendation, is something that you’re proud of, and would put money behind, and someone comes along and rejects that idea, how do you respond?
-It’s really easy/natural for that response to be driven by emotional entrenchment.
+If your solution, idea or recommendation is something that you’re proud of and would put money behind, and someone comes along and rejects that idea, how do you respond?
+It’s really easy for that response to be driven by emotional entrenchment.

-I work in an industry where we trade in ideas.
-The value we bring is thinking through our customer’s communications problems and suggesting solutions, whether it be through design, video, text, websites, print materials, or a billboard - our value is our ideas.
-But they don’t all make it to production, and that’s tough.
+I work in an industry that trades in ideas.
+The value we bring is thinking through our clients’ communications problems and offering up solutions — whether it be through design, video, digital marketing, websites, print materials or a billboard.
+Of course, not every idea makes it to production, and that can be tough.

 It’s something that I know I need to work on.

-It’s something that I think you need to work on too.
+It’s something that you probably need to work on, too.

-Because as much as I’ve seen myself respond viscerally to critique and not taken it at the face-value that it deserves - appreciating and understanding the value of that feedback - I’ve seen dozens, if not hundreds of other people do it too.
-In some of the worst cases, I’ve seen them come to us, an idea consultancy, with their own ideas of how the problem should be addressed.
-In the words of Alanis Morrisette: “Isn’t it ironic?
-Don’t you think?”
+Because as much as I’ve seen myself respond viscerally to critique, let alone appreciating and understanding the value of that feedback, I’ve seen dozens, if not hundreds, of other people do it too.
+In some of the worst cases, I’ve seen them come to us, an idea consultancy, with their own ideas of how a problem should be addressed, seemingly unaware that the best ideas are often formed in the crucible of collaboration.

-I know I need to get better finding the balance between fighting for something that I know will work, and bringing helpful feedback to bear on my idea.
-I need to practice walking that line and knowing when it’s time to retreat, or if it’s time to entrench by re-presenting or re-packaging the idea.
+I know I need to get better at finding the balance between fighting for something that I know will work and allowing my ideas to be influenced and reshaped by the helpful feedback I’ve received.
+I need to practice walking that line between knowing when it’s time to retreatand let go and when it’s time to double down on my idea.